-The theme of the Aircraft Survivability Symposium 2017 is “Combat Operations & Emerging Technologies.”
+The theme of the Aircraft Survivability Symposium 2017 is “combat operations and emerging technologies.”
 The goal of this three-day, classified Symposium is to foster technical dialogue and exchange of information on aircraft survivability topics such as design, operational experience, threats current and future, reliability and maintenance, and testing of aircraft survivability technologies.
-Additionally, the Aircraft Survivability Symposium offers a forum for learning thru its presentation of relevant tutorials on survivability related subjects on the first day of the symposium.
-Using the Naval Post Graduate School as our venue and co-sponsor provides attendees with the unique experience of interacting with researchers, industry and government decision makers, and warfighters on a classified campus to discuss what is needed for the fight today and plan for the survivability challenges of tomorrow.
+Additionally, the Aircraft Survivability Symposium offers a forum for learning through its presentation of relevant tutorials on survivability related subjects on the first day of the symposium.
+Using the Naval Postgraduate School as our venue and co-sponsor provides attendees with the unique experience of interacting with researchers, industry and government decision makers, and warfighters on a classified campus to discuss what is needed for the fight today and plan for the survivability challenges of tomorrow.

 Aircraft Survivability Symposium 2017 is a SECRET/U.S. ONLY event that will include tutorials and presentations by senior level government and industry representatives, the armed services, and academia.
 These presenters will discuss survivability technologies, survivability sustainment and operations, threats and counter measures and warfighter lessons learned from recent combat experiences.
 Government and industry keynotes will present talks on survivability related areas that will set the overall tone for the symposium content.
 Additionally, the symposium will include a warfighter session to provide firsthand information on survivability effectiveness in today’s fight which will inform solutions for tomorrow’s challenges.